 Swift (Object storage)

-- Swift is a block storage device.
+- Swift is a object storage device.

 - Object storage is very similar to cloud storage, such as Google Drive or Dropbox.
 As an end user, we can only experience the end user window of Google Drive or Dropbox for storing and retrieving the files.
 However, the actions carried out by the group of processes and daemons behind the end user screen to save and recover the file has very complex object storage architecture.